kaljuvee/azureai-incidents/README.md

    ```
    python tasks/query_azureai.py <incident_type>
    ```
    Replace `<incident_type>` with the type of incident you want to query for.
+For composite terms, use quotes.
 For example:
    ```
    python tasks/query_azureai.py scaffolding
+   python tasks/query_azureai.py "near miss"
    ```

 This script will: